tdolby-at-uk-ibm-com/ace-database-demo/README.md

 # ace-database-demo

-This demo shows the use of ACE v11 with DB2 on Cloud with SSL; it is experimental, and here as a guide to one approach to getting the two products working together, but is not officially supported by IBM.
+This demo shows the use of ACE v11 with mysql; it is experimental, and here as a guide to one approach to getting the two products working together, but is not officially supported by IBM.
 Use as inspiration only (or as a cautionary tale, depending on the outcome!).

 ## Contents